aselshall/aea/README.md

 - **5.2 Fundamentals to Physics-based Modeling**:
   - Boundary conditions (Homework 12)
   - Finite difference method with Excel Exercise (Homework 12)
-  - Inverse Modeling (Homework 12)
+  - Inverse modeling (Homework 12)

 #### Module 6 Linear Algebra – 1 Weeks
 **Learning Objectives**: Solve systems of linear equations using matrix and vector operations to analyze engineering systems  (2.5 contact hours)

 - **6.1 Introduction to Linear Algebra**:
-  - Review of Matrix Operations: matrices, determinants, and operations (Homework 13)
+  - Review of matrix Operations: matrices, determinants, and operations (Homework 13)
   - Solving systems of linear equations (Homework 13)
   - Distributed and lumped models: Heat transport and mass balance of a system of reactors